15 Actions to become a zero carbon city

 Developers: sign up to the Green Building Council’s Net Zero commitment and get advice on how to act:

-Take a look at this framework definition of net zero carbon buildings developed by the UKGBC for guidance on what net zero carbon means in construction and operation and possible ways to achieve it
+Take a look at our Net Zero Carbon New Build Standard developed A Task Group of private, public and third sector representatives & UKGBC for guidance on what net zero carbon means in construction and operation and possible ways to achieve it

 Influence new developments: could that new development in your neighbourhood be zero carbon?
 Ask the developer, contribute to local consultations and comment on planning applications at: